Ever wondered what questions appear on a driver’s license test? Well, we went ahead and got you a sample.

 Ans: One rider can be carried on a motorcycle without a driver and both of them have to wear helmets.
 (Section 100 of the Motor Vehicles Ordinance, 1983)

-What are the main causes of road accident?
+What are the main causes of road accidents?

 Ans: Excessive self-confidence, crossing speed limit, unauthorized overtaking and carrying extra passengers and luggage.